M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Introduction

-In addition, as analyzed in MOS~\citep{huang2021mos}, the OOD performance drops significantly with the increase of the in-distribution classes.
-Inspired by this, we propose the \emph{Combinatorial Tuning and Testing (CTT)} strategy to decompose M-Tuning on large datasets in Fig.~\ref{fig:Fig1}~(c) as multiple independent group-wise tuning on fewer classes in Fig.~\ref{fig:Fig1}~(e).
+In addition, an intuition is that recognition on larger datasets with many classes is more hard than on smaller datasets with few classes.
+Dividing the large dataset into multiple small ones with fewer classes could decrease the task difficulty.
+Such an intuition has also been verified in the analysis in MOS~\cite{huang2021mos} that the OOD performance drops significantly with the increase of the in-distribution classes.
+Also, from the experimental results in the Fig.~\ref{fig:CTT_verify}, using the whole dataset without division ($N_C=1000$) leads to the lowest accuracy.
+Inspired by the above, we propose the \emph{Combinatorial Tuning and Testing (CTT)} strategy to decompose M-Tuning on large datasets in the Fig.~\ref{fig:Fig1}~(c) as multiple independent group-wise tuning on fewer classes in the Fig.~\ref{fig:Fig1}~(e).
 In inference, each sample obtains multiple predictions from all the group-specific prompts.
 The prompt, which exhibits the highest probability within its group-specific closed-set classes, of all prompts is employed as the optimal prediction prompt for a given sample.
-The closed-set accuracy without CTT in Fig.~\ref{fig:Fig1}~(f) could be improved by using it in Fig.~\ref{fig:Fig1}~(g).
-Different from MOS which devises ``others" for each group and fine-tunes BiT-S~\citep{kolesnikov2020big} by all-data, we introduce the language information and only tune the prompts in a parameter-efficient and data-efficient way.
+The closed-set accuracy without CTT in the Fig.~\ref{fig:Fig1}~(f) could be improved by using it in the Fig.~\ref{fig:Fig1}~(g).
+Different from MOS which devises ``others" for each group and fine-tunes BiT-S~\cite{kolesnikov2020big} by all-data, we introduce the language information and only tune the prompts in a parameter-efficient and data-efficient way.

-M-Tuning is the first work of prompt learning in open-set scenarios, and thus there is a lack of baselines in the literature.
-To make fair comparisons, we construct baselines to evaluate the VL-based OSR performance, especially for prompt methods~\citep{zhou2022conditional, radford2021learning, zhou2022learning}.
+M-Tuning is the first work of prompt learning in open-set scenarios both on small and large datasets, and thus there is a lack of baselines in the literature.
+To make fair comparisons, we construct baselines to evaluate the VL-based OSR performance, especially for prompt methods~\cite{radford2021learning, zhou2022learning, zhou2022conditional}.
 Our method achieves the best performance both on small and large datasets.
 Extensive ablation experiments validate the effectiveness of each component in our method.

 Our contributions in this paper include:

 (1) To mitigate the label bias of prompt learning in OSR, we propose M-Tuning.
 It extends the range of words forming the texts from only closed-set classes to more, thereby simulating open-set scenarios.
 To our best knowledge, it is the first vision-language prompt learning method targeting at the challenging open-set scenario.